 This means if you only eat 1 or 2 meals daily I don't think you will be able to "make up" for the missed opportunity to spike muscle protein synthesis more frequently during the day.
 While protein breakdown will decrease to a greater degree with these larger meals, I don't think it will be enough to offset the diminished protein synthesis levels on a day in and day out basis.

 Intermittent fasting is extremely useful for controlling hunger though.
 So if someone is really struggling with compliance this may be something to try.
 Sometimes getting someone to follow a slightly less that optimal plan is better than having the best plan but poor compliance.

 Any tips for bringing up a lagging body part?Adding extra volume and frequency are great ways to bring up lagging body parts.
 If you are training every body part 2 times per week you can add a 3rd day for whatever body part might be lagging behind.
 This can also be alternated with periods where you increase volume for a particular area.

 I think it is best to use moderation with these techniques though.
-I find that some people go overboard trying to fix their weaknesses NOW and as a result create imbalances or injur themselves.
+I find that some people go overboard trying to fix their weaknesses NOW and as a result create imbalances or injure themselves.
 Moderation with these techniques is always best.

-What's your greatest accomplishment in life?This is hard to say as I still hope to accomplish so much still.
+what's your greatest accomplishment in life?This is hard to say as I still hope to accomplish so much still.
 Right now I would say that being able to my entire living off of the sport of bodybuilding is my greatest accomplishment.
 This is not an easy thing to do and I realize how fortunate I am to do so.

-If someone would have told me coming out of high school that contest prep for bodybuilders would eventually become my full time profession I probably wouldn't have believed them.
+If someone would have told me coming out of high school that contest prep for bodybuilders would eventually become my full-time profession I probably wouldn't have believed them.
 However, I could not ask for a better job in the world.